ACCUPLACER Policies & Regulations

 - High School GPAs will be accepted for 3 years from the date of graduation.

 - The Accuplacer test can place students at a higher level than the GPA placement.
 Therefore, it is in their best interest to take the test.

 - Only transcripts that are calculated on a scale of 4.0 will be used for this pilot.
 All others will be required to take Accuplacer.

 - Anyone who falls outside of the 2014 graduation criteria, does not have a GPA noted on the transcript or does not provide a transcript will be required to take the Accuplacer math test for placement.

 Students with documented disabilities should contact the Learning Accommodations Center to arrange for special accommodations well in advance of their assessment date.

-To have another institution fax your scores to NECC, please have the institution fax your ACCUPLACER scores to: Northern Essex Community College, Academic Placement & Testing Center, Fax number 978-556-3169.
-Click here for the NECC ACCUPLACER Fax Policy (PDF).
+NECC will accept Accuplacer raw scores only.
+We do not accept placements.
+To have another institution fax your scores to NECC, please have the institution fax your ACCUPLACER scores to: Northern Essex Community College, Academic Placement & Testing Center, Fax number 978-556-3169 or Email email@example.com.